supply_chain_node Module

 add_predecessor(predecessor)[source]

-Add predecessor to the node’s list of predecessors.
+Add predecessor to the node’s set of predecessors.

 Important